• Gift Catalog

 5. The volunteer work is not a “heavy lift.”

 “Any native English speaker can be a successful volunteer in Hanoi.
-Our team leaders and community partners will counsel you and provide a Conversational English Teaching Guide jam-packed with activities, lessons, and step-by-step instructions.
-Teachers at Foreign Trade University and Nguyen Binh Khiem School (NBK) will brief you on their curricula and support you in the classroom.”
+Our team leader and community partners will counsel you and provide a Conversational English Teaching Guide jam-packed with activities, lessons, and step-by-step instructions.
+Teachers at Foreign Trade University (FTU) and Nguyen Binh Khiem School (NBK) will brief you on their curricula and support you in the classroom.”
 English unites the worlds of business and trade, environment, human rights, science, and technology.
 You help make that happen.

 Taking a break with a primary school student at NBK School.